 The PBS Passport library currently offers members more than 1,000 episodes to watch, with new PBS programs being added weekly.
-The library features episodes from popular programs and documentaries like American Experience, American Masters, Antiques Roadshow, Nature, NOVA, The Great British Baking Show, and Masterpiece shows such as Victoria, Grantchester and Downton Abbey.
+The library features episodes from popular programs and documentaries like American Experience, American Masters, Antiques Roadshow, Nature, NOVA, The Great British Baking Show, and Masterpiece shows such as Victoria and Grantchester.

 In addition to these signature series, the library is full of public television’s acclaimed arts, science, history and lifestyle programs, including How We Got to Now, EARTH a New Wild, Austin City Limits, Independent Lens, Secrets of the Dead, Rick Steves’ Europe and a rotating selection from filmmaker Ken Burns.

 Does KERA Passport cost anything?

 KERA Passport is an added member benefit available to donors who contribute $60 or more annually or at least $5 ongoing monthly to the station.
 As a member benefit, a donation is required in order to receive KERA Passport.
 You can do that here.